miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 Compressed NFTs use [State Compression](../../learn/state-compression.md) and [merkle trees](../../learn/state-compression.md#what-is-a-merkle-tree) to drastically reduce the storage cost for NFTs.
-Instead of storing an NFT's metadata in a typical Solana account, compressed NFTs store the metadata within the ledger.
-This allows compressed NFTs to still inherit the security and speed of the Solana blockchain, while at the same time reducing the overall storage costs.
+Instead of storing an NFT's metadata in a typical Miraland account, compressed NFTs store the metadata within the ledger.
+This allows compressed NFTs to still inherit the security and speed of the Miraland blockchain, while at the same time reducing the overall storage costs.

 Even though the on-chain data storage mechanism is different than their